tableauio/tableauio.github.io/content/en/docs/excel/map.md

 support it in a simple way:

 - enum type is treated as `int32` as map key type，
-- enum type is keeped in map value type (struct).
+- enum type is reserved in map value type (struct).

 For example, `FruitType` in *common.proto* is predefined as: